How to take quality photographs of your painting using a mobile phone

 Clean the lens

-Over time the camera lens can collect lint and create a blurred image.
-Just give it a good wipe with a clean cloth.
+Over time the camera lens can collect dust and create a blurred image.
+To click clear photographs, just give the lens a good wipe with a clean cloth and you are good to go!

 Hang your artwork on the wall

-Find your favorite photo app, learn to use it well, and you can take your already awesome image onto the next level.
+Find your favorite photo editing app, learn to use it well, and you can take your already awesome image onto the next level.
+(We recommend Snapseed)

 Take multiple photos